Xytrizareal/uploading-service/README.md

 ## Reporting Bugs and Issues

 Encountered any bugs or issues?
-Kindly report them on our GitHub issues page.
-We aim to address them promptly.
+Report them on our GitHub issues page [here](https://github.com/Xytrizareal/uploading-service/issues).

 ## Severe Exploits and Vulnerabilities

-For reporting critical exploits or vulnerabilities, please email us directly at cryfxreal@gmail.com for swift action.
+For reporting critical exploits or vulnerabilities, please email us directly at `cryfxreal@gmail.com` and we will try to fix it soon.

 ## Additional Notes